MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/6-adding.md

 ## Conclusion

-This lesson showed how and where to add more tests for your connector.
+This section showed how and where to add more tests for your connector.
 You also have a reference for various configurations and options used by the compare command.

-In the next lesson, you'll learn to automate running of the tests by setting up a pipeline with the tests using the test framework.
+In the next section, you'll learn to automate running of the tests by setting up a pipeline with the tests using the test framework.

 ## Next steps